Public Holidays in Serbia 2026 – Orthodox & National Holidays

 Observance Rules & Notes

-- Non-religious statutory holidays that fall on a Sunday are moved to the next working day.
+- Non-religious statutory holidays falling on a Sunday are moved to the next working day.

-- Religious holidays follow the Serbian Orthodox (Julian) calendar, so dates differ from Western Easter/Christmas.
+- Religious holidays follow the Serbian Orthodox (Julian) calendar.

-- Working observance days do not automatically grant leave, but are nationally recognized.
+- Working observance days do not automatically grant time off.

-- The government may declare additional days off via decree.
+- The Serbian government may announce additional days off by decree.

 Frequently Asked Questions (FAQs)